mchmarny/xstreams/README.md

 ### Raw Events

-First are also going to load the raw event data from the two PubSub topics into single BigQuery table.
+First we are going to load the raw event data from the two PubSub topics into single BigQuery table.
 Let's create the BigQuery dataset and table:

 ```shell
 bq mk xstreams